KRUZ (FM): KRUZ (2019–present)

 On June 28, 2019, KVYB changed its call letters back to KRUZ in preparation for a format flip.
 The following day, KRUZ began stunting with clips of 1980s events, movies, video games, and songs.
 Teasing the return of the KRUZ call letters, the montage announced that a new format would surface July 1 at 8 a.m., using snippets of such songs as "Cruisin'" by Smokey Robinson, "1985" by Bowling for Soup, and "California Love" by 2Pac.
 The Vibe moved to 106.3 FM, replacing the classic hip hop format on that frequency and adjusting its own presentation from rhythmic contemporary to mainstream top 40.

-On July 1, 2019 at 8 a.m., KRUZ ended stunting and launched a classic hits format as "KRUZ 103.3", with the first song played being "Footloose" by Kenny Loggins.
+On July 1, 2019 at 8 a.m., KRUZ ended stunting and launched a classic hits format as "KRUZ 103.3."
+The first song played was "Footloose" by Kenny Loggins.

 Signal coverage

 KRUZ's signal blankets the Coastal California counties of Santa Barbara, Ventura, and San Luis Obispo.
 It can also be heard in parts of Los Angeles and Kern counties, as far north as San Lucas, and occasionally as far south as San Diego County.

 This is due to the station's 105,000-watt signal and 905 meter antenna (HAAT).
 This configuration was grandfathered in when the Federal Communications Commission established limits on effective radiated power in 1962.
+Those limits were enacted a year after the station's debut.